“Scottish Local Authorities Economic Development Group”

 Attendance at General Group meetings will consist of a senior manager from member local authorities; additional officers are welcome to attend, although any vote will be limited to one per member authority.

-SLAED has 3 standing strategic groups, responsible for leading work programmes on behalf of SLAED.
+SLAED currently has two standing strategic groups, responsible for leading work programmes on behalf of SLAED.
 Each of these groups holds a permanent seat on the SLAED Executive.
 The strategic groups are:

 Each strategic group will develop and review its own terms of reference, remit and work programme, and will report its activity and progress to the SLAED Executive and General Group.